benjmor/CVFL/state_quals_process.md

 A.  Three preliminary rounds.
 B.  Round 1 is randomly paired.
 C.  Rounds 2 and 3 are power-matched, avoiding school conflicts if possible (if unavoidable, the affected coach will be informed at the start of the tournament).
+      1. Pull-ups will be used to avoid school conflicts during prelims, if required.

 ## Bracket Creation
 A.  After Round 3, teams with one or fewer losses advance to elimination rounds.